 Marvel’s Avengers Gameplay

-The main letdown in the reveal trailer, assuming you don’t take issue with the Avengers’ new designs, is the lack of any solid gameplay.
-There are a few moments between cutscenes that appear to show actual gameplay footage, however, it’s not made explicit at any point.
+The main letdown in the reveal trailer, assuming you don’t take issue with the Avengers’ new designs, is the lack of any solid gameplay; there are a few moments between cutscenes that look like gameplay, however, it’s not made explicit at any point.
 Assuming we’re right, here’s what we noticed:

 - Ironman flying across a bridge before firing a laser from his chest.